collierrgbsitisfise/aws_developer_exam_notes/README.md

  * Glabal Secondary Index

 **Local Secondary Index**:
- - Can only be created when are creating a table
+ - Can only be created when you are creating a table
  - You can not add, remove or modify it later
  - It has the same Partition Key as your original table, but different sort key
  - Gives you a different view of your data, organised according to an alternative Sort Key